libpasta/libpasta-hugo/content/introduction/password-hashing-theory.md

 equally expensive on custom hardware, and the cost to produce ASICs capable of handling more memory is significantly higher.
 Therefore, the advantage of these custom solutions is reduced.

+## Summary

+Password hashing is essential to protect passwords from being leaked after a data breach.
+However, is is far from straightforward given the many considerations in play, such as: salting, security-parameters choices, key management, and memory-hardness.

+Hence, we created libpasta to help accomodate the needs of the majority of use cases, providing an easy-to-use API which removes the necessity for the technical knowledge to choose appopriate algorithms and parameters.

 [owf]: https://en.wikipedia.org/wiki/One-way_function
 [leaked pws]: https://wiki.skullsecurity.org/Passwords